dotproject/dotProject/README.md

 ## Installing/Upgrading

 **NOTE** The `devel` branch is where all the development happens.
-If you want the latest and greatest with all relevent bug fixes between releases, then download from https://github.com/dotproject/dotProject/archive/devel.zip
+If you want the latest and greatest with all relevent bug fixes between releases, then download from https://github.com/dotproject/dotProject/archive/devel.zip.
+This project requires PHP 7.4.

 `master` tracks the current release.